Guided by trailblazers to fund what matters most.

 “Every advance in breast cancer outcomes has come from research, be it fundamental, translational, or clinical.
 My passion and goal is to accelerate these advances to help men and women who have breast cancer and to ultimately provide a cure.”

-Dr. Adrian Lee is the Pittsburgh Foundation Chair and Director of the Institute for Precision Medicine (IPM), a joint effort by UPMC and the University of Pittsburgh, to move biomedical research into personalized well-being and clinical care.
-He is also Professor of Pharmacology & Chemical Biology and Human Genetics at the UPMC Hillman Cancer Center.
-Dr. Lee received his B.Sc. and Ph.D. degrees in England, and came to San Antonio, Texas, for his postdoctoral studies.
-He was subsequently recruited to Baylor College of Medicine and then to the University of Pittsburgh in 2010.
-The goal of Dr. Lee’s research laboratory is to translate basic cell and molecular research findings into the understanding and treatment of breast cancer.
-In 2018 Dr. Lee was awarded the Terri L Chapman award from Susan G. Komen, the PNC Elsie Hillman Distinguished Scholar Award, and the University of Pittsburgh Biomedical Graduate Scholar Association (BGSA) Distinguished Mentor Award.
+Dr. Adrian Lee is Professor of Pharmacology & Chemical Biology at the University of Pittsburgh and University of Pittsburgh Medical Center (UPMC) Hillman Cancer Center.
+Dr. Lee is the Pittsburgh Foundation Chair and Director of the Institute for Precision Medicine (IPM), a joint effort by the University of Pittsburgh and UPMC to move biomedical precision medicine research into personalized well-being and clinical care.
+He received his BSc in Biochemistry from the University of Kent and his PhD from the Imperial Cancer Research Fund at the University of Surrey.
+His laboratory studies the molecular basis of breast cancer development and resistance to therapy, with the goal to improve precision medicine and outcomes for breast cancer patients.
+The laboratory employs a systems biology approach, utilizing a combination of single cell, spatial and bulk sequencing, computational methods, and biological models to identify and validate new drivers and therapeutic targets.
+A major focus of the laboratory is identifying mechanisms of resistance to endocrine therapy, and new approaches to blocking breast cancer metastasis through precision medicine.
+This includes the study of estrogen receptor (ESR1) mutations and fusions and synergism with growth factor pathways.
+A special focus is on the understanding of invasive lobular cancer (ILC), the second most common but understudied histological subtype of breast cancer.
+In 2018, Dr. Lee was awarded the Terri L. Chapman Award from Susan G. Komen, the PNC Elise Hillman Distinguished Scholar Award and the University of Pittsburgh Biomedical Graduate Scholar Association (BGSA) Distinguished Mentor Award.
 Dr. Lee’s Komen-funded research is focused on developing a publicly available resource of patient-derived organoid 3D model cultures of primary and metastatic breast cancers by characterizing and validating these model cultures which are derived from tumor cells of different ancestries, subtypes and stages to generate a living biobank to serve as preclinical models for the research community.

 quote_icon